QIDI Tech X-Max 3: Large Size Industrial Grade 3D Printer with High-Temperature & High Precision Printing

 The QIDI X Max 3’s sheet metal frame and dual Z-axis deliver excellent print accuracy and finish.
 In the 5-hour “Torture Toaster” test, it produced working parts with tolerances down to 0.3 mm.
 Smooth gear movement and precise sliding fits highlight its dimensional accuracy and mechanical reliability.

-Black 3D-printed gear-based toaster model created with Qidi X Max printer on a light gray background.
+Black 3D-printed toaster-shaped object with gear details, created by Qidi X Max, on a light gray background.

 Large-format prints, like a full-size Flexi Fox in PETG, showed consistent wall quality over 10 hours.
 The 9.5:1 direct drive extruder provided precise filament control, delivering clean surfaces and minimal stringing, even with flexible materials.